 3. PlayStation – 102 million

-The original PlayStation (as we know it) almost didn’t happen.
-At the time, Nintendo and PlayStation were in talks to partner with one another for the 64-bit console generation, but it never happened.
-And we’re glad it didn’t.
+If you can believe it, the original PlayStation (as we know it) almost didn’t happen.
+At the time, Nintendo and PlayStation were in talks to partner with one another for the 64-bit console generation.
+As you can probably guess, it never happened.
+And we’re so glad it didn’t.
 Sony went off to create the PlayStation, which is the console many of us grew up with.
 It featured a breadth of marquee titles like Crash Bandicoot, Spyro, Resident Evil, Tekken, Silent Hill, Metal Gear Solid, and Final Fantasy VII.
 As one of the first disc-based consoles, it gave its users a way to listen to music via CDs, which likely bolstered its sales, leading to over 102 million units sold.

 2. PlayStation 4 – 108 million